BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 };
 ```

-- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accomodate this feature.
+- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.

 ---
 ### Self Extracting Application Support (SEAS) Files